simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 ............................

-To take the tutorial on your machine, you first need to :ref:`install SimGrid <install>`, the C/C++/Fortran compilers and also ``pajeng`` to visualize the traces.
+To take the tutorial on your machine, you first need to :ref:`install SimGrid <install>`, the C/C++/Fortran compilers, and also ``pajeng`` to visualize the traces.
 You may want to install `Vite
 <http://vite.gforge.inria.fr/>`_ to get a first glance at the
 traces.
-The provided code template requires make to compile.
-On Debian and Ubuntu for example, you can get them as follows:
+The provided code template requires ``make`` to compile.
+On Debian and Ubuntu, you can get them as follows:

 .. code-block:: shell

    sudo apt install simgrid pajeng make gcc g++ gfortran python3 vite

-For R analysis of the produced traces, you may want to install R, and the `pajengr <https://github.com/schnorr/pajengr#installation/>`_ package.
+For R analysis of the produced traces, you may want to install R and the `pajengr <https://github.com/schnorr/pajengr#installation/>`_ package.

 .. code-block:: shell